Kansattica/msync/README.md

 If you want something lighter weight, I suspect you can install the [build tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and build from the command line.
 I don't have as much experience with this, but you typically have to open the start menu, search for something called "developer command prompt", and then the cmake commands should be the same as the Linux commands up above.

-I currently build and ensure all tests pass on Linux with both clang and gcc, on OSX with clang from the LLVM homebrew package, as well as the Microsoft compiler on Windows.
+#### Available builds

+`msync` currently builds and all tests pass for the following compilers and environments:

+- gcc and clang on 64-bit Ubuntu and Debian
+- gcc on 32-bit Ubuntu
+- OSX 10.13 with the LLVM 10 clang compiler.
+The one that comes with xcode should work, but it causes the tests to fail or run slowly.
+- MSVC 2017 on 32 and 64-bit Windows

 #### Testing your build